aws-cloudformation/cloudformation-guard/README.md

 ### Using the Makefile

 The primary interface to the toolchain is the [Makefile](Makefile).
-To build the binaries or deploy the lambda you want, simply run their make target (eg `make cfn-guard-rulegen`).
+To build the binaries or deploy the lambda you want, simply run their make target (eg `make cfn-guard`).
 A copy of the resulting binary will be moved to the top-level `cfn-guard-toolchain/bin/` directory.
 (Note that the files inside `bin/` aren't version-controlled, though.)

 `cfn-guard-lambda` is a little trickier since it's a lambda, not a binary, and therefore has different steps for `install` and `update`.
 It also requires you to set up some things before you can deploy it from the Makefile.
 (Please see [its documentation](cfn-guard-lambda/README.md) for more information.).
 Once it's set up, it can be deployed from the top-level Makefile with targets for `cfn-guard-lambda_install` and `cfn-guard-lambda_update`.